-In 1984 Sierra On-Line with Roberta Williams partnered up with the Walt Disney studios to do a few educational title.
+In 1984 Sierra On-Line with Roberta Williams partnered up with the Walt Disney studios to do a few educational titles.

 The first title of the joint effort was Mickey’s Space Adventure, released in 1984 for the Commodore 64.

-The game features Disney characters Mickey Mouse and Pluto, with an optional cameo by Minnie, It was actual the very first computer game to feature everybodys favourite mouse.
+The game features Disney characters Mickey Mouse and Pluto, with an optional cameo by Minnie, It was actually the very first computer game to feature everybody’s favorite mouse.
 The game was written by Roberta, Disney shared artwork and the music was done by Al Lowe, of future Leisure Suit Larry fame.

 Mickey teams up with Pluto in search for the seven crystals that were stolen from Oron by an inter-planetary space thief, its segments are scattered around the solar system.
 Without the crystal, the citizens of Oron have no idea about their history, not only will Mickey have to put the crystals back together again, but they must be put together in the correct order.